onareach/cs_deepread/documentation/README.md

 The purpose of this application is to use artificial intelligence to store and discover insights found in the writings of Mary Baker Eddy.
 The application is intended to be a successor to the Concord application, which supports textual search capacities, but no semantic search functionality.

 The technical architecture of the application is a three-tier application (database, back-end server, and webpage), which makes API calls from the backend to OpenAI API endpoints.
 The back-end is currently written in Python using Flask and hosted on Heroku (https://www.heroku.com/).
-The front-end is written in JavaScript using a Next.js (https://nextjs.org/docs) hosted by Vercel (https://vercel.com/).
+The front-end is written in JavaScript using Next.js (https://nextjs.org/docs) hosted by Vercel (https://vercel.com/).

 ### Project Phases